 The Mandarin Oriental is located on the banks of the Chao Phraya River.
 The hotel’s outdoor gardens offer beautiful views of the river, making them a perfect setting for a wedding ceremony.
 The hotel also has a grand ballroom, which is ideal for larger weddings.

-These are just a few of the many beautiful wedding venues in Thailand.
+These are just a few of the many beautiful venues for your Thailand wedding.
 Couples should consider their budget, number of guests, and desired location when choosing a venue for their special day.

 Need help finding the right Thailand wedding venue?
 Reach out to me here and we’ll get talking!